GEM-benchmark/NL-Augmenter/docs/doc.md

 **Description:** The `README.md` file should clearly explain what the transformation is attempting to generate as well as the importance of that transformation for the specified tasks.

+**Data and code source:** The `README.md` file should have a subsection titled "Data and code provenance", which should describe where data or code came from, or that it was fully created by the author.
+This section should also disclose the license that any external data or code is released under.

 **Paraphrasers and Data Augmenters:** Besides perturbations, we welcome transformation methods that act like paraphrasers and data augmenters.
 For non-deterministic approaches, we encourage you to specify metrics which can provide an estimate of the generation quality.
 We prefer high precision transformation generators over low accuracy ones.
 And hence it's okay if your transformation selectively generates.
 If your transformation loads a deep-learning model, especially a heavy one (like BERT or T5 etc.), set the `heavy` parameter to `True`.

 **Test Cases:** We recommend you to add 5 examples in the file `test.json` as test cases for every added transformation.
 These examples serve as test cases and provide reviewers a sample of your transformation's output.
 The format of `test.json` can be borrowed from the sample transformations [here.](../interfaces) Addition of the the test cases is **not mandatory** but is encouraged.